kv35xx/sample-demo/index.md

 ## Key benefits and next steps

-This article showed how apiman enable the Acme enterprise to provide and manage a sample API.
+This article shows how apiman enables the Acme enterprise to provide and manage a sample API.
 The Omega enterprise is able to discover and consume the sample API.